 I’ve made humongous strides in overcoming fear, which has freed me to be still and undisturbed more frequently, even in the middle of chaos and turbulence.
 But I have to constantly remind myself it’s okay for me to live in difference.

 As my husband says, probably more for my benefit than his, “Difference generates great discussions” (I’m paraphrasing what he says, because I can’t remember it verbatim).
 What I’m left with is, difference and communication are essential.

 If we all thought the same, we wouldn’t have much to talk about.

-I find more joy, more contentedness, when I am not trying to change everything to fit my ideas and thoughts, when I’m able to allow things to be as they are.
-Doing this doesn’t mean giving up or giving in or adhering to another’s belief or faith.
+I find more joy, more contentedness when I am not trying to change everything to fit my ideas and thoughts when I’m able to allow things to be as they are.
+Doing this doesn’t mean giving up, giving in, or adhering to another’s belief or faith.

 For me, it means that I give other ideas, beliefs, and thoughts a chance.
 I challenge myself to think outside of what I think I know.

-As one old friend of mine says, “One of my greatest difficulties in life is assuming that everyone thinks and believes like I do, and then I’m angry and baffled when I find out they don’t, as if I’m surprised.”
+As one old friend of mine says, “One of my greatest difficulties in life is assuming that everyone thinks and believes like I do, then I’m angry and baffled when I find out they don’t as if I’m surprised.”

 I can relate and am reminded to set aside this assumption and to not fear what other people might say or believe, even if it turns out that we disagree.

 This allows me to enter a new town with a child-like-awe of wanting to learn and see without judgment and condemnation, without numbering a long list of “needed” changes.
 My memories become rich and detailed, unique to where I am, not a mishmash of everywhere I’ve been or lived.